powerjg/learning_gem5/part1/building.rst

 .. todo::

-    Add a pointer to the gem5 docker image
+    Add a pointer to the gem5 docker image.
+    In fact, we may want to have a docker image for each section.

 .. _building-requirements-section: